Funcom: History

 Founded in 1993 by Erik Gloersen, Tyr Neilsen, Andre Backen, Gaute Godager and Olav Mørkrid, the company started as an independent game developer and publisher.
 It focuses mainly on PC games but have also released games on other platforms, including mobile phones and tablets.
 Funcom's console releases includes titles on Sega Mega Drive/Genesis, Super NES, Sega Saturn, Xbox, Xbox One and PS4.

-In 1994 Funcom Dublin was set up to concentrate on console games.
+In 1994, Funcom Dublin was set up to concentrate on console games.
 It originally had 20 employees.
-By July 2000 this had grown to 25.
+By July 2000, this had grown to 25.
 With the parent company choosing to focus on a massive multiplayer online title, Anarchy Online, the decision was made to close this subsidiary in August 2001.
+Funcom Dublin is known for developing Speed Freaks.

 In late 2000s, Funcom opened a new office in North Carolina, increasing its staff to handle the final stages of releasing its sci-fi online RPG, Anarchy Online.
 The new location was also chosen so that it could offer effective customer service to North American players.